|

 squares of shortbread lavender cookies on a baking sheet

-Cut into shapes and lay the cookies onto a baking sheet.
+Cut into shapes and lay the cookies onto a prepared baking sheet.
 Place the baking sheet into the fridge for 1 hour before baking.

 a plate of French Lavender Shortbread Cookies